sohardforaname/FastIO/README.md

 # FastIO

-An IO template used in programming contest.
+An Head-Only IO template used in programming contest.

 Test environment: i7-8750H, msvc release x86．

 See result.md for detailed test case and speed.

+Notice: The ReadIOSSE.hpp is developing, Don't use the header file!

 ## Release 1.0.2